 On March 14, 2013, the FDA released a Drug Safety Communication concerning Januvia, Byetta and others in the same class of drugs, stating:

-The U.S. Food and Drug Administration (FDA) is evaluating unpublished new findings by a group of academic researchers that suggest an increased risk of pancreatitis, or inflammation of the pancreas, and pre-cancerous cellular changes called pancreatic duct metaplasia in patients with type 2 diabetes treated with a class of drugs called incretin mimetics.
+The U.S. Food and Drug Administration (FDA) is evaluating unpublished new findings by a group of academic researchers that suggest an increased risk of pancreatitis, or inflammation of the pancreas, and precancerous cellular changes called pancreatic duct metaplasia in patients with type 2 diabetes treated with a class of drugs called incretin mimetics.

 Drugs in this class work by mimicking the incretin hormones produced by the body to stimulate the release of insulin after ingesting food.
 Together with exercising and eating better, these drugs can help lower blood sugar levels in adults with type 2 diabetes.
-While there were previous studies suggesting Januvia and other incretin drugs, including Byetta, Onglyza and others may been linked to pancreatitis, this recent FDA statement raises the possibility that Januvia, Onglyza and Byetta may also be associated with pancreatic cancer.
+While there were previous studies suggesting Januvia and other incretin drugs, including Byetta, Onglyza and others may be linked to pancreatitis, this recent FDA statement raises the possibility that Januvia, Onglyza and Byetta may also be associated with pancreatic cancer.

 Do I have a Januvia Cancer Lawsuit?

 Slater Slater Schulman LLP are dedicated to assisting potential plaintiffs in Januvia pancreatic cancer lawsuits.
 If you or someone you love have taken Januvia and developed pancreatic cancer, you should contact Slater Slater Schulman LLP for a free consultation by filling out the form on this page or by calling us at (800) 251-6990.